Zaventem: National airport

 Brussels Airport is the national airport of Belgium.
 It covers an area of 1245 hectares with about 225,000 flight movements and at least 19 million passengers annually, therefore making it the largest airport in Belgium.
 The airport is located in the province of Flemish Brabant on the municipal territory of Zaventem, Machelen and Steenokkerzeel, and it is run by the Brussels Airport Company, previously known by the abbreviation BIAC.
-The Belgian capital Brussels is at a distance of 12 km and can be reached with public transport.
+The Belgian capital Brussels is at a distance of 12 km and it is easily accessible both by car and by public transport, including train, bus and taxi.
+You can take the train and hop off directly at the airport or park your car in a nearby parking facility.
+The airport is easily accessible by train from various cities.
+Not only from Belgian cities, but also from international cities like Paris or Amsterdam.

 History

 The home of the national airport originates in the municipality of Evere.
 During the First World War, the German occupier started building an 'airfield' there because of the proximity of Brussels, the connection to the road to Haacht and the flat terrain.
 After the war, however, the airfield came into the hands of the Belgian air force.

 At the end of the 1930s, the Belgian Ministry of Defence purchased land in Melsbroek to build a new airfield.
 Shortly after, the Second World War broke loose during which the Germans set up an airport in Melsbroek during the occupation.

 Only starting the 1950s, Zaventem was chosen by the Belgian government as the location for a national airport.
 Even Melsbroek was too small, especially taking the number of visitors of Brussels World's Fair of 1958 into account.
 The Melsbroek premises were now made available to the air force.

 The buildings of the Zaventem airport were designed in 1956-1958 by Maxime Brunfaut, Georges Bontinck and Jos Moutschen.
-It was initially estimated that it should have a maximum capacity of 6 million passagers per year.
+It was initially estimated that it should have a maximum capacity of 6 million passengers per year.
 The 1950s were characterised by an uncurbed belief in technological progress.
 This was translated into the architecture by using such materials as aluminium, concrete, steel, and glass.
 The transit hall was intended as a striking feature with a space of a 100m long, 55m wide and 18m high, covered with a curved roof structure out of aluminium.
 Over the years, expansions and adjustments were made, leading to the loss of much of the original design.
 In 1994, Pier B was put into use so that 21 million passengers could be handled annually.
 Pier A was opened in 2002 to ensure a better flow and increased passenger comfort, processing another 25 million passengers annually.

 Education

 Schools in Zaventem include Gemeentelijke (community) as well as catholic primary and secondary schools, and Gemeentelijke Academie voor Muziek, Woord en Dans.
-Brussels American School (the United States Department of Defense school) is in Zaventem.
+Brussels American School (A United States Department of Defense Education Activity school for dependents of United States Department of Defense personnel assigned to NATO) is in Sterrebeek.